Obituary of Rodney C. Glover, Jr.

 Rodney was active in sailing organizations throughout his life.
 He held multiple offices in the Thistle Class Association, including 2 years as President; served as Vice President of One Design Sailing with the United States Yacht Racing Union; was a Principal Racing Officer; was actively involved in helping run sailing regattas throughout the years; and even won or placed in many events in the Thistle Class, including First Place in the Midwinters Championship held in St. Pete in 1969.
 While sailing was always his passion, Rodney was also involved in photography, and earned money to help pay for college as a photographer.
 Additionally, he was active in the community as a longtime member of First Presbyterian Church.

 Rodney is survived by his wife, Nina; his two sons, Rodney and Thomas; his two grandsons, John and Matthew; and two great grandsons, Elliott and Theodore.
-A Memorial Service will be held on Friday, June 21, 2019 at 10:30am at First Presbyterian Church, 701 Beach Dr NE, St. Petersburg 33701.To send flowers to the family of Rodney Glover, Jr., please visit Tribute Store
+A Memorial Service will be held on Friday, June 21, 2019 at 10:30am at First Presbyterian Church, 701 Beach Dr NE, St. Petersburg 33701.To send flowers to the family or plant a tree in memory of Rodney Glover, Jr., please visit Tribute Store